Argungu Emirate

-The Kebbi Emirate, also known as the Argungu Emirate is a traditional state based on the town of Argungu in Kebbi State, Nigeria.
-It is the successor to the ancient Hausa kingdom of Kebbi.
+The Argungu Emirate, also known as the Kebbi Emirate is a traditional state based on the town of Argungu in Kebbi State, Nigeria.
+It is the successor to the ancient Hausa Kingdom of Kebbi.

 The Emirate is one of four in Kebbi State, the others being the Gwandu Emirate, Yauri Emirate and Zuru Emirate.

 Location

 The Kebbi emirate is in the northwest of the modern Kebbi State.
 In earlier times it extended to the south of its original capital of Birnin Kebbi, which is now capital of the Gwandu Emirate and of Kebbi State itself.
 The landscape is mainly Sudanian Savanna, open woodland with scattered trees.
 It is intersected by the lowlands of the Rima River, which are seasonally flooded.

 There is a wet season between May and September, with little rain in the remainder of the year.
 Mean annual rainfall is about 800mm.
 Average temperatures are about 26 °C, ranging from 21 °C in winter to 40 °C between April and June.

 Kebbi is populated by the Kebbawa, a subgroup of the Hausa.